 “I am not afraid to think outside the box when it comes to the best possible representation for my clients.
 This kind of creativity can make all the difference in the outcome of your case.”meet david a. breston

 Being arrested and potentially charged for a crime can be a terrifying experience for anybody in Harris County or the Houston area.
 A criminal felony charge can leave an indisputable impact on someone, changing their career and life almost overnight.
 This can be all the more frustrating if you are charged for a crime that you may not be guilty of in the first place.

-At the Law Office of David A. Breston, our legal team provides exceptional representation to those requiring an experienced, knowledgeable criminal defense attorney in Houston and will work to get you the best possible outcome.
+Our legal team provides exceptional representation to those requiring an experienced, knowledgeable criminal defense in Houston and we will work to get you the best possible outcome.

-The Law Office of David A. Breston is committed to representing individuals who have been arrested for all types of felony crimes in Harris County.
+The Law Office of David A. Breston, Criminal Defense Attorney is committed to representing individuals who have been arrested for all types of felony crimes in Harris County.
 This includes:

 It is important to note that different criminal charges may require different approaches to defense; we make sure that you receive the unique representation necessary to help you with your specific case.

 It cannot be understated: being arrested and charged for a felony crime can change your life.
-A felony charge can have a number of negative effects on your life.
+A felony charge in Houston or Harrs County can have a number of negative effects on your life.
 It can: